5 Stunning Wedding Venues in East Sussex – For your Venue Shortlist!

 The hire fee for weddings is also reasonably priced, so if you are looking for a country house wedding location in Sussex take a look at Great Ote Hall.

 I hope this has helped you narrow down your East Sussex wedding venue shortlist.
-To arrange a viewing of the any of the venues mentioned in this blog post, just email them from the Fabulous Wedding Venues contact form via the links on this page.
+To arrange a viewing of the wedding venues mentioned in this blog post, just email them from the Fabulous Wedding Venues contact form via the links on this page.

 For more top tips on planning your wedding, check out some of our other wedding blog posts 'Our Top 25 Questions to Ask Your Fabulous Wedding Venue' and '10 Must Knows When Planning Your Wedding Day' - enjoy!